marshallswain/feathers-accounts/README.md

 ```

 ### 4 - Use feathers-hooks for Access Control

+// TODO: Finish documenting feathers-hooks

+### Bringing it all together

 Here is an example server.js file to get you started:
 ```js